Graduate Requirements

 Chapter Conference and Dissertation Completion

 In the fourth or fifth year, and preferably no later than the fall term of the fifth year, students are required to submit one chapter of the dissertation (not necessarily the first chapter) to the dissertation committee.
 The committee will then meet as a group with the student to discuss the chapter and the student’s progress on the dissertation more generally.
-This conference is meant to be an extension of the conversation begun in the prospectus defense, with the aim of providing feedback on the student’s research, argument, and style at this early stage of the dissertation writing process.
+This conference is meant to be an extension of the conversation begun in the prospectus colloquium, with the aim of providing feedback on the student’s research, argument, and style at this early stage of the dissertation writing process.
 No less than one month before students plan to submit their dissertations, a relatively polished full draft of the dissertation should be discussed with the student by the dissertation committee in a dissertation defense of one to two hours.
 This will give the students additional advice and counsel on completing the dissertation or on turning it into a book, as appropriate.
 Students are required to submit the draft to their committee in sufficient time for the committee to be able to read it.
 This defense is designed to give students advice on the overall arguments and the final shape of the dissertation or book and to leave time for adjustments coming out of the discussion.

 Please also see GSAS Policies and Regulations, and the Special HSHM Requirements for the Ph.D. degree